yulqen/yulqen.org/content/about/_index.md

 Meaty, permanent and sustaining wisdom is filed inside [Blog](/blog).
 Ephemeral nonsense goes in [Stream](/stream), my antisocial feed.
 Neither qualification is a given. *Sometimes the really good stuff may leak out into the dailies!* RSS remains the syndication tool of choice.

-Quick pics will be processed using only [ImageMagick](https://imagemagick.org/script/index.php) but I do like [GIMP](https://www.gimp.org/) and if I start putting up photos in earnest, GIMP wil be the one.
+Quick pics will be processed using only [ImageMagick](https://imagemagick.org/script/index.php) but I do like [GIMP](https://www.gimp.org/) and if I start putting up photos in earnest, GIMP will be the one.

 I have [three cats that kill](../blog/cats/cat_kills/).